bogeeee/react-deepwatch/readme.md

-# React Deepwatch - automatic rerender on data changes
+# React Deepwatch - automatically rerender on data changes

-This framework eliminates the need to care about any state management or any code that tells a components that it's state has changed.
-I.e. the all-known `set[myVar's]State()` calls.
+This framework eliminates the need to care about any state management or any code that tells a components that it's state has changed, like, i.e. the usually used `set**myVar's**State()` calls.
-Think of just having plain data, _meaning: props, state, or business object inside your state.
-Or global data structures where your component uses some small parts of it_.
+Think of just having plain data, (_meaning: props, state, or business object inside your state.
+Or global data structures where your component uses some small parts of it_).
 If any of this data changes, React Deepwatch **detects those changes automatically and re-renders** the component and also re-runs [load(...) statements](#load) should they depend on that changed data.
-_These inline `load(...)` statements are the second cool trick that this library offers, which comes by as a benefit of all this data awareness😎_
+_These inline `load(...)` statements are the second cool trick that this library offers, which comes by as a benefit of this data awareness😎_

 So how does it work?
 Can this even work?
 How is it possible to track all these reads and writes automatically?
 The answer: Javascript offers very powerful (and almost forgotten) language features with allow you to "virtualize" (or trap) every read/write in any data structure.
-There is the mighty [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) which can intercept and record all your React-component-function's reads and writes to the data once you hand it that proxy.
+On the one hand, there is the mighty [Proxy class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) which can intercept and record all your React-component-function's reads and writes to the data once you hand it that proxy.
 So your component-function will see and use all the data through glasses of proxies.
-But what about if you also have existing global data objects that already exists and are passed to your component from the outside?
+But what about if you have existing global data objects that already exist and are passed to your component from the outside?
 Yes, this data is also tracked and reacts to external changes.
-This is also achieved by [various javascript tricks](https://github.com/bogeeee/proxy-facades/blob/main/origChangeTracking.ts).
+This is, on the other hand, achieved by [various javascript tricks](https://github.com/bogeeee/proxy-facades/blob/main/origChangeTracking.ts).
-All these "tricks and traps" were abstracted away into [one coherent -and therefore well testable- core layer behind the scenes](https://github.com/bogeeee/proxy-facades).
+The proxy stuff and all these "tricks and traps" were abstracted away into [one coherent -and therefore well testable- core layer behind the scenes](https://github.com/bogeeee/proxy-facades).
-Note that all proxied and instrumented objects **act fully transparent**.
+The good thing is, that all proxied and instrumented objects **act fully transparent**.
 You data structures behave exactly the same as a non tracked original would.
-You can as-usual operate on them by your functions or libraries😊.
+You can as-usual operate on them by your functions or libraries😊 and React Deepwatch components (watchedComponents) integrate seamlessly in between your existing React component tree and existing data graph.

 # Performance friendly
-  React Deepwatch **watches only for those properties that are actually used** in your component function.
+  React Deepwatch **watches only those properties that are actually used** in your component function.
 It doesn't matter how complex and deep the graph (the data) behind your state or props is.
-  Only relevant values will trigger a re-render and only of relevant components, meaning not the whole tree under it, as you were used to with classical unmemoized React components.
+  Only relevant values are watched and will trigger a re-render.
+And this only for relevant components, meaning not the whole tree under it, as you were used to with classic un-memoized React components.

 # Quick example to show you the nice features
-Beside the pure data awareness, there are other beneficial features that come with this lib.
+There are also other beneficial features that come with this lib.
 Here are all basic features, put together into one example.
 Hope, you're not overwhelmed with it.
-Just imagine, what this component does and how few code is needed to achieve it.
+Just imagine, what this component does, and how few code is needed to achieve it.

 ![](examples/less-loading-code/screenshot.png)